-What wedding couldn’t use a touch of whimsy?
+What wedding shower or wedding couldn’t use a touch of whimsy?
 A sweet handmade detail can add a wonderful zest to your décor, and delight your guests.
 Bunting banners have been a staple decoration in parties for decades.

-Add this vintage detail to your wedding by creating a scaled-down version to fit on your cake!
-I am going to show you how to recreate this classic concept and customize it so it is perfect for your big day.
+Add this vintage detail to your wedding by creating a scaled-down version to fit on your cake.
+This is how-to recreate this classic concept and customize it so it is perfect for your big day.

 There are two ways we can create our banner, depending on how we would like the finished product to look.
 The folded banners float on the string and move around freely.
 The pierced flags are strung on and sit exactly where you place them.